Unleash Your Creativity

 2. The Atomic Experience...(online resources from home)

-The many profound cumulative gains an “Atomic” approach offers to one side, immersion represents I think the uncontroversial gold-standard when it comes to rocket-fuelled progress with any skill.
+The many profound cumulative gains an “Atomic” approach offers to one side, immersion represents the uncontroversial gold-standard when it comes to rocket-fuelled progress with any skill.
 It’s how we all learned our mother tongues, and is the ideal when it comes to the environment I personally crave most for knuckling down to learn anything.
-In reality though this uber-effective “mother-tongue” or “dusk-til-dawn” approach usually slams headfirst into the reality of our finite existence and the ensuing to do lists, and this is where a fallback approach is required and 30 minutes a day spent efficiently turns out to be astonishingly effective and sufficient for profound cumulative progress over time, and in the end this does represent what most of us can realistically achieve much of the time – it is all I am managing to squeeze in currently – and it is what retreat members keen to build on their momentum are urged to fall back to when they get home to their busy lives.
+In reality though this uber-effective “mother-tongue” or “dusk-til-dawn” approach usually slams head first into the reality of our finite existence and the ensuing to-do lists.
+This is where a fallback approach is necessary, and 30 minutes a day spent efficiently turns out to be astonishingly effective and sufficient for profound cumulative progress over time, and in the end this does represent what most of us can realistically achieve much of the time, and it’s what retreat members keen to build on their momentum are urged to fall back to when they get home to their busy lives.
 Until the following retreat that is!

-The online library was originally devised for access on and post retreat as a set of tools and clear & concise teaching materials that offer pause and repeat functionality and which never leave one in doubt as to which note is next, nor with which finger to strike it, nor of which chord it is a part, so section by section off you go.
+The Online Library was originally devised for access on and post retreat as a set of tools and clear & concise teaching materials consisting largely of pieces broken down segment by segment, section by section, plus the Scales & Chords Theory Course, and the Practice Strategies content.
+It was originally conceived so as to offer pause and repeat functionality enabling effective teaching in group settings, with the idea being that these carefully produced tutorials/demonstrations never leave any doubt as to which note is next, nor with which finger to strike it, nor of which chord it is a part, so segment by segment off you go.
 The library contains:

 FollowAlong Videos: Watch and be guided through pieces step by step, segment by segment, section by section.